kavehtehrani/job_interview_scam/README.md

 Now if you're read this far, read this section too:

-# How To Keep Yourself Save
+# How To Keep Yourself Safe

 This is some general advise I can give you that would be relevant in any online interaction.